owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

 **Decryption**

-Depending on the amount of exinsting data, this operation can take a long time.
+Depending on the amount of existing data, this operation can take a long time.
 ::
 	occ maintenance:singleuser --on
  	occ encryption:decrypt-all